Applicants—Dependents in F-2 Status

-- An F-2 spouse or F-2 child violates his or her nonimmigrant status by engaging in full time study except as provided in paragraph 1 or 2 or this section.
+- An F-2 spouse or F-2 child violates his or her nonimmigrant status by engaging in full-time study, except as provided in paragraph 1 or 2 of this section.

 Extension of stay for F-2 dependents

 Dependents in F-2 status are permitted to stay in the United States only to the extent that the F-1 student is authorized to stay.
-F-2 dependents maintain their status through the F-1 principal maintaining his or her status.
-Like F-1 students, F-2 dependents are required to keep their passports valid at least 6 months into the future.
+F-2 dependents maintain their status through the F-1 student maintaining his or her status.
+Like F-1 students, F-2 dependents are required to keep their passports valid at least six months into the future.